FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Conclusion
 Modern AI/ML approaches allow to process large bodies of unstructured text, extract information and organise it in a form of knowledge graphs, in linked open data (LOD) graphs in ideal cases.
 The present document provides a typical text processing pipeline to achieve this task.
-Of course, this is a simplified view and processing real life, large text corpora will require more advanced techniques to be deployed, from model training to development of specific algorithm to inclusion of expert curators to assist in the creation of the final knowledge graphs.
+Of course, this is a simplified view.
+In more realistic cases, large text corpora will require more advanced techniques to be deployed, from model training to the development of a specific algorithm and the inclusion of expert curators to assist in the creation of the final knowledge graphs.
 Still, we hope this will provide our readership with a basic understanding of the techniques available to move from unstructured text to generating a knowledge graph.